cncf/dco2/README.md

 It aims to be a drop-in replacement for [dcoapp/app](https://github.com/dcoapp/app).

-> [!WARNING]
-> This application is still in **beta** state.
-We expect it to be working mostly fine, but it has not been battle tested yet, so it is likely that there are some bugs to be found.
-If you notice anything that does not work as expected, please report it by creating a [new issue in this repository](https://github.com/cncf/dco2/issues/new).

 ## Usage

 To start using the DCO2 application, you need to [configure the application](https://github.com/apps/dco-2) for your organization or repositories.
 To enforce the DCO check, you can enable [required status checks](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches) in your branch protection settings.